Personal Finance for Physicians

 Remember this: “People don’t plan to fail, they just fail to plan.”

-My financial planning services for physicians and their families include the following:
+My personal finance services for physicians and their families include the following:

 - Facilitate goal setting